In Europe, stirrings of growth are talk of the season

 Among multinationals whose job it is to fill the jobs that companies start to create as they expand, there is a similar sense of being at the leading edge of an upturn in fortunes:

-"The positive signals that emerged during the previous quarter persisted in the third quarter," said Rob Zandbergen, chief executive of USG People USGP.AS, echoing comments from rival Manpower (MAN.N).
+"The positive signals that emerged during the previous quarter persisted in the third quarter," said Rob Zandbergen, chief executive of USG People, echoing comments from rival Manpower.

 The staffing sector is seen as an economic barometer as firms tend to hire temporary staff first, waiting for further evidence of recovery before adding to their permanent payroll.